 The Board of intu is responsible to all shareholders and stakeholders for the effective control and proper management of the group as a whole.
 The Board’s overarching objective is to ensure that the group delivers long-term sustainable growth in returns for its shareholders.

-The company is required to comply with the UK Corporate Governance Code issued by the Financial Reporting Council.
+The company is required to comply with the UK Corporate Governance Code (the "Code") issued by the Financial Reporting Council.

 The company’s internal procedures are regularly reviewed and updated by the Board and the various relevant board committees.
 Their terms of reference which are the foundation of those procedures specify responsibilities and levels of responsibility.
 They cover all aspects of the company’s activities including those relating to financial, operational and compliance controls and risk management.
 The terms of reference for each of the Audit, Remuneration and Nomination and Review Committees are available on this page.